 It’s lightweight, too, just like the turbine unit itself, and with the “stay cool” handle, it’s comfortable to use on long jobs.

-The non-bleed channel and cap design makes for a precise, controlled spray pattern.
-We talk more about the machine quality in our T-75 review, but suffice it to say that it’s superb.
+The non-bleed channel and cap design make for a precise, controlled spray pattern.
+We talk more about the machine quality in our Fuji T75G review but suffice it to say that it’s superb.
 There’s very little overspray, and no blowing around your work area.
-That’s a huge departure than the X7, and even from other HVLP systems.
+That’s a huge departure from the X7, and even from other HVLP systems.

-Out of the box, the T-75 is fitted with a 600cc gravity-feed cup and 1.3mm standard all-purpose cap set.
-You’ll be able to start spraying most finishes out of the box, and with the right thinning and tip set, the Mini-Mite 4 is good enough for fine finish work on cars and furnitures, even if it’s not quite as superb as the Q5 system for varnishes, lacquers, and clear coats.
+Out of the box, the Fuji T75G is fitted with a 600cc gravity-feed cup and 1.3mm standard all-purpose cap set.
+You’ll be able to start spraying most finishes out of the box, and with the right thinning and tip set, the Mini-Mite 4 is good enough for fine finish work on cars and furniture, even if it’s not quite as superb as the Q5 system for varnishes, lacquers, and clear coats.